About John

 John VanDyk's introduction to computer technology began with the Apple II.
 His early software included GradeWorks, a classroom management suite patterned after Apple's highly successful AppleWorks and a word processor for children called StoryWriter, used in elementary school classrooms.

 John then joined MuDiSoft, makers of Music Director's Assistant.
-The software became popular among Macintosh users while others clamored for a Windows version.
-MuDiSoft's future dimmed when Apple, which had announced plans for a cross-platform scripting language built on top of QuickTime, reneged on that promise.
+The software became popular among Macintosh users.
+A Windows version was forthcoming.
+But MuDiSoft's future dimmed when Apple, which had announced plans for a cross-platform scripting language built on top of QuickTime, reneged on that promise.

 In the early 90's John became intrigued with an emerging technology called the world wide web.
 He set up his first website (it made the NCSA What's New page on May 17, 1994) and as the size of the website grew, he began to search for ways to make website management easier.
 Dave Winer was working on a bookmarking tool called Clay Basket that morphed into a website generator, and John was hooked.